-- water-use efficiencies on farms from major, widely adopted improvements (GBCMA, 2019b) (GMW, 2018) (GMW, 2020) - water-use efficiencies in the regional irrigation delivery system from a major upgrade (GMW, 2018) - better surface water drainage systems (GBCMA, NCCMA and GMW, 2015) - less rainfall directly on wet land (GBCMA, NCCMA and GMW, 2015) due to a drying and changing climate31 - less water being available to irrigate (
+- water-use efficiencies on farms from major, widely adopted improvements - water-use efficiencies in the regional irrigation delivery system from a major upgrade - better surface water drainage systems - less rainfall directly on wet land due to a drying and changing climate - less water being available to irrigate (see page 17).

-Figure 1 page 21).

 Improved management of high or rising watertables includes a stronger focus on protecting the rootzone within the soil profile.
 This has resulted in greater tailoring of solutions and targeting of areas rather than broadscale, heavily engineered approaches.
-The solutions are also less costly, adaptive, and integrate better with farm, local and regional needs (AECOM, 2018)32.
+The solutions are also less costly, adaptive, and integrate better with farm, local and regional needs.

 Goulburn Broken CMA and Goulburn-Murray Water jointly manage drainage to support agriculture and the environment.
-Drainage management is tailored to meet varying risks across the SIR's 460,000 hectares of irrigable land, and it remains a high priority in sub-catchments covering 103,000 hectares (GBCMA, NCCMA and GMW, 2015, p.
-6).
+Drainage management is tailored to meet varying risks across the SIR's 460,000 hectares of irrigable land, and it remains a high priority in sub-catchments covering 103,000 hectares.

-Surface drainage and groundwater pumping buffer and manage watertable accessions resulting from intense rainfall events, which tend to be localised, random and increasingly occur in summer33.
+Surface drainage and groundwater pumping buffer and manage watertable accessions resulting from intense rainfall events, which tend to be localised, random and increasingly occur in summer.

-Hybrid drainage systems developed and implemented through the Plan avoid the need for large excavated drains and involve removal of obstructions within natural flow paths to restore flow patterns (GBCMA, NCCMA and GMW, 2015).
+Hybrid drainage systems developed and implemented through the Plan avoid the need for large excavated drains and involve removal of obstructions within natural flow paths to restore flow patterns.

-Works achieved through the Plan include: 737 kilometres of drains built, 3567 irrigation reuse systems installed, 356 groundwater pumps installed, and 330,801 hectares of land laser levelled (GBCMA, 2021a).
+Works achieved through the Plan include: 737 kilometres of drains built, 3567 irrigation reuse systems installed, 356 groundwater pumps installed, and 330,801 hectares of land laser levelled. ...the drainage program of the Plan achieved in 30 years what was going to take around 200 years.